FAQ

 There are two separate immune tissues or systems throughout the body: mucosal immunity and systemic immunity.
 And there are two separate types of immunity: humoral (B-cell and antibodies) and cellular (T-cells).
 Although antibody tests are the most common type of immune tests, T-cells are extremely important in controlling and clearing viral infections.
 Unfortunately, measuring T-cell immunity to a specific virus is much more difficult than measuring antibodies, and these tests are not commonly available.
 Each tissue or system and each type of immunity might produce immunity, in various combinations.
 For example, intranasal vaccination of a person might produce robust mucosal antibody and T-cell responses, and a robust systemic (blood) T-cell response, but minimal levels of antibodies in blood.

-There is presently no way to purchase the vaccine fully assembled.
-All of the reagents, materials, and equipment are commercially available, separately.
 The RaDVaC approach is not a typical DIY approach - we do not sell ‘kits’ for people simply to mix the formulation themselves.
 This is a distributed research effort to produce low cost and broadly accessible vaccine R&D, for those who have, or have invested the time to acquire, the skills and knowledge to contribute to collective efforts, or to utilize our work as a starting point for their own research.

 RaDVaC is composed of citizen scientists undertaking only self-experimentation by self-administration.
 We are not a company, and we also believe that the urgency around COVID-19 calls for a different and open solution, in order to save as many lives as possible.
 The RaDVaC team welcomes any new ideas on approaches to measure safety and efficacy of the vaccine as it is being self administered.